-Chambray is a soft, lightweight fabric often mistaken for denim.
-Although chambray can be similar in appearance to denim, it is not the same fabric and is distinctive in the way it’s woven.
+A soft, lightweight fabric called chambray is frequently mistaken for denim.
+Although chambray can resemble denim in appearance, it is not the same material and has a unique weave.

-Similar to chambray, denim is also woven with dyed yarn in the warp/vertical and white in the weft/horizontal, but denim is woven with a twill construction as opposed to a plain weave.
-This means the threads in the chambray fabric are woven one over the other, while the denim’s vertical threads go over two horizontal threads before going under one.
+Denim is woven similarly to chambray, with colored yarn in the warp (vertical) and white in the weft (horizontal), however denim has a twill construction as opposed to chambray’s plain weave.
+Accordingly, the chambray fabric’s threads are woven one over the other, whereas the vertical threads in denim cross two horizontal threads before tucking under one.

 CHAMBRAY VS DENIM: THE UNDERSIDE

-Due to the difference in weaving techniques, the underside of chambray is very similar to the face side; meanwhile, you’ll notice the underside of denim is normally much lighter than the front side of the fabric.
+The underside of chambray is very comparable to the face side due to the different weaving methods used, whereas the underside of denim is typically substantially lighter than the front side of the cloth.

 So what exactly is chambray?
 It extends beyond thin denim.
 Although denim and chambray can look similar to one another and are both available in light and heavyweight varieties, they are very separate textiles.